-Plan 1C: Traditional Four-Year High School Program (2011-2012)
+Plan 1C: Traditional Four-Year High School Program (2012-2013)

+Traditional Four -Year High School Program for High School Graduation for Students Entering Grade 9 in 2012

+SUBJECT CREDITS COMMENTS

+English 4

+Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.

+Science 3 Two of the three credits must have lab component and one of the three credits must be Biology 1 or its equivalent

+World History 1

+American History 1

+Economics .5

+American Government .5

+Performing/Fine Arts 1

+НОРЕ 1

-Traditional Four -Year High School Program for High School Graduation for Students Entering High School 2011 SUBJECT CREDITS COMMENTS English 4 Algebra 1 or a series of courses equivalent to Mathematics 4 Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.
-Two of the three credits must have lab Science 3 component and one of the three credits must be Biology 1 or its equivalent World History 1 1 American History Economics .5 .5 American Government Performing/Fine Arts 1 HOPE 1 Remainder of 10 requirement credits will (Traditional be Electives Any course approved by School Board of Schedule) Sarasota County[†] that is appropriate for Gr.
-9 or 0r See credit requirement above may fulfill an elective credit for graduation except study hall and other courses chart 12 identified as noncredit (NC), Adult Basic (Block At least one course Education, and GED preparation.
-Schedule) must be an online course Or(SVA, FLVS, online 8 DE) (Oak Park)
+Remainder of requirement credits will be Electives See credit requirement chart At least one course must be an online course (SVA, FLVS, online DE) 10 (Traditional Schedule) Or 12 (Block Schedule) Any course approved by School Board of Sarasota Count that is appropriate for Gr.
+9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.